 This week is World Elder Abuse Awareness.
 Communities in the USA and all over the world will sponsor events to highlight the growing tragic issue of elder abuse.
-Walker Methodist is a proud sponsor of 2017 Minnesota World Elder Abuse Awareness Day Conference: Accelerating Toward Justice.
+Walker Methodist is a proud platinum sponsor of 2018 Minnesota World Elder Abuse Awareness Day Conference: Bridges of Minnesota.

 Did you know that the U.S. Administration on Aging estimates that as many as 1 in 10 older Americans are abused or neglected each year?
 Abuse or neglect of elders diminishes all of us and is not acceptable.
 While it is a difficult topic, we all can play a role to alleviate abuse and exploitation.

 Top 3 Ways Walker Methodist Approaches Abuse Prevention

 - All employees receive continuing education on how to watch for warning signs, no matter their role.
 The safety of our residents is our first priority.

 - Mandated Self-Reporting.
 As a provider of care and housing to seniors, we are required to report to the Minnesota Adult Abuse Reporting Center (MAARC) or through the Office of Health Facility Complaints if a potential abuse event has occurred.

 - Partnerships such as our sponsorship of the June 13 Bridges of Minnesota Conference hosted by the Minnesota Elder Justice Center.

 Elder abuse can be financial, emotional, physical and sexual.
 It also includes people who are neglected and those who neglect themselves (self-neglect).
 Social isolation, financial or emotional stress, and dementia can make a senior vulnerable to abuse.